annson24/NXLoader/README.md

 - Does it need root?: Nope!

 ## TODO:
-- Refactor the code so it's less hacky
-- Improve UI/UX
-- Implement loader for fail0verflow's Linux
+- waiting for the official NXLoader's update

-For anyone who wants to look at the exploit source, the magic happens [here](https://github.com/DavidBuchanan314/NXLoader/blob/master/app/src/main/java/io/github/davidbuchanan314/nxloader/PrimaryLoader.java).
+For anyone who wants to look at the exploit source, the magic happens [here](https://github.com/DavidBuchanan314/NXLoader/blob/master/app/src/main/java/io/github/annson24/nxloader/PrimaryLoader.java).